 If you leave Anchorage early enough in the morning, you can enjoy part of your afternoon in the park:

-- Explore the area around Savage River.
-You can drive at two different locations: the Mountain Vista Rest Stop (Mile 13) or the Savage Rest Area (Mile 15) and can hike around the area.
+- Explore the area around the Savage River.
+You can drive to two different locations: the Mountain Vista Rest Stop (Mile 13) or the Savage Rest Area (Mile 15) and hike around the area.

 - Looking for something to wake up from the long drive?
 Click here to reserve a Ziplining adventure.

-Once you arrive close to the entrance of Denali National park, the road inside the park only goes for the first 15 miles (24 km ) up to the Savage River trailhead.
+Once you arrive close to Denali National park entrance, the road inside the park only goes for the first 15 miles (24 km ) up to the Savage River trailhead.
 After that point, only buses operate within the park.

 Denali National Park Lodging